-Call 855.666.2839 or use our Find a Doctor tool to locate an oncologist with expertise in treating thoracic cancer in Arizona.
-We are proud to offer the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona at our University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center.
+Call (602) 406-8222 or use our Find a Doctor tool to locate an oncologist with expertise in treating thoracic cancer in Arizona.
+We are proud to be the only cancer care provider on the Phoenix Biomedical Campus. at our Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.
 If more convenient, our Chandler Regional Medical Center offers cancer care in the Phoenix area as well.

 Doctors do not fully understand the cause of any cancer, including thoracic cancer.
 Risk factors for thoracic cancer vary by type, but family history and lifestyle factors can play a role in its development.
 You may have a greater chance of developing lung cancer if a family member has also had it.
 Smoking increases the risk of esophageal cancer and is responsible for 90 percent of lung cancers.

 Thoracic Cancer Symptoms

 Symptoms of thoracic cancer depend on the tissue it affects, if it has spread to nearby structures, and the specific type of cancer.
 Thoracic cancer often has no symptoms in early stages.